JohnLCaron/cdm-kotlin/Readme.md

 #### Why this library?

 There is so much important scientific data stored in the NetCDF and HDF file formats, that those formats will never go away.
-Its important that there be maintainable, independent libraries to read these files forever.
+It is important that there should be maintainable, independent libraries to read these files forever.

 The Netcdf-Java library prototyped a "Common Data Model" (CDM) to provide a single API to access various file formats.
 The netcdf* and hdf* file formats are similar enough to make a common API a practical and useful goal.